 POPULAR UGANDA SAFARIS

-African savanna wildlife holidays and gorilla trekking tours custom made for any traveler and inclusive of accommodation, transfers, meals, park fees and permits.
-These pre-packaged tours can be customised to your taste and destination of choice.
+African savanna wildlife holidays/ Uganda safaris/ Uganda tours and gorilla trekking tours custom made for any traveler and inclusive of accommodation, transfers, meals, park fees and permits.
+These pre-packaged tours can be customized to your taste and destination of choice.
 Contact us directly to get you started.
+Uganda safaris is yet another awesome trip you ought to be part of seeing you visit Uganda top spots

 Uganda Safaris: African Safari Packages

 Our African Safari Packages give you a combined feel on jungle trails, African savannah game and boat launches in Uganda that you can’t find anywhere else in Africa.
-With a Uganda safari, you get to combine Savannah experiences with mountain rainforest jungle adventures no other country can match.
+With a Uganda safari/ Uganda tours, you get to combine Savannah experiences with mountain rainforest jungle adventures no other country can match.

 Uganda occupies an area of 241,551 sq. km of which 44,228 sq. km is swamps and open water bodies.
 Most of Uganda is located between the two arms of the great East African Rift Valley, with Lakes Albert and Edward extending for 150 km and 80 km along the along the Albertine Rift valley floor bordering the Democratic Republic of Congo.
 That alone gives Uganda a unique landscape, beautiful weather and rare flora and fauna that every traveller should experience at least once.